 Participants in the London program remain registered as full-time students in the College.
 They take and receive credit for four courses: the three courses in the “British Literature and Culture” sequence and the fourth independent study course.
 Literature courses taught by Chicago English faculty may be used in their respective majors without special approval.
 Their use, partial or total, in other majors must be approved by the undergraduate chair of that department.
 Courses not used to meet major requirements may fill elective slots.
 Course titles, units of credit, and grades are placed on the College transcript.

 Study abroad students pay regular College tuition, a program fee, and a nonrefundable study abroad administrative fee.
-The tuition and program fee are paid in conformity with the home campus payment schedule, and the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
-Precise figures for the London program during the 2024–2025 year are listed below:
+The tuition and program fee are paid in conformity with the home campus payment schedule, and a deposit toward the nonrefundable study abroad administrative fee is submitted when accepting a place in a program.
+Precise figures for the London program during the 2024-2025 year are listed below:

 Autumn tuition: as set by the Bursar’s Office